The honest answer

 1. Prompt engineering and AI direction

 The ability to get consistently high-quality output from AI tools.
-This is a skill, not a click.
-Marketers who can write precise, context-rich prompts and iterate on outputs efficiently will be dramatically more productive than those who can't.
+Marketers who can write precise, context-rich prompts and iterate on outputs efficiently will be dramatically more productive than those who can’t.

 2. Strategic judgment and positioning